 See your doctor if you’re experiencing any of these symptoms, as they’ll need to be evaluated.

 But if you have low blood pressure readings and feel fine, relax.
 You won’t require any treatment.
-According to the American Heart Association, blood pressure usually readjusts to normal by about the 24th week of pregnancy.
+According to the American Heart Association, blood pressure usually readjusts to normal by about the

 Anemia occurs when your body doesn’t produce enough oxygen-carrying red blood cells.
 And since your body runs on oxygen, you can see where that’s problematic for just about every system in your body, including the one that warms you up and cools you down.
 In developed countries like the United States,